 Perform the following steps to synchronize both topologies:

-- 1. From the Enterprise Manager Console, click the Targets tab. - 2.
-Click the Siebel tab. - 3.
+- 1. From the Targets menu of the Enterprise Manager Console, select Siebel. - 2.
 In the Enterprise View, click the Siebel Enterprise you want to synchronize.

 The Siebel Enterprise Home page appears, as shown in Figure 3-2.